 This expectation often starts in the early years of marriage, when you think you and your handsome prince will live happily ever after because he will always make you happy.
 But then, the passage of time reveals the gritty truth that a husband will disappoint his wife at some point.
 So if you rely completely on your husband to bring you ultimate happiness, marriage problems are bound to occur.

 I expect that he can read my mind.

 You may think your husband should know you well enough to predict what you’ll like or not like, or what you want him to do or say.
 Hints and subtle comments do not help your husband as much as a straightforward explanation.
-The more you are willing to share what you’re really thinking, the more he will be able to anticipate and understand what you’re thinking down the road.
+The more you are willing to share what you’re really thinking, the more he will be able to hear you and anticipate and understand what you’re thinking down the road.
 But he’ll never be able to get it right every time.